cookiecutter/cookiecutter-django/docs/deployment-on-pythonanywhere.rst

 5. Set your config variables in the PythonAnywhere *WSGI config file*

-Once you've been through this one-off config, future deployments are just `git pull` and then hit the "Reload" button :)
+Once you've been through this one-off config, future deployments are much simpler: just ``git pull`` and then hit the "Reload" button :)